 The Family Educational Rights and Privacy Act (FERPA)

 Brown University complies with the provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA), which was enacted to protect the privacy of educational records, to establish the right of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
-The policies and procedures established by the University in accordance with the provisions of the Act may be obtained upon request from the Office of the Dean of the College or can be found in the FERPA Policy Notice.
+The policies and procedures established by the University in accordance with the provisions of FERPA may be obtained upon request from the Office of the Dean of the College or can be found in the FERPA Policy.

 Granting Access to Your Academic Records

 The University acknowledges that there are times in which a student may wish to grant access to certain aspects of their records to others, particularly in the case of a parent/guardian relationship.
 In addition to granting third parties prior written consent to obtain their records (see the FERPA Policy Notice), students can establish the following methods of directly sharing their educational records through the Banner Self Service web portal.

 Students have the ability to establish third parties as a 'Proxy' in Banner Self Service (under Proxy Management) to share their Internal Academic Record (IAR).
 The IAR is essentially the unofficial transcript and lists all registrations, drops, and grades (including NCs), as well as academic standing notations.

 Parental/Guardian notification of Committee on Academic Standing (CAS) actions: